verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Path to a `.cargo/config.toml` style file to pass to cargo via `--config` for every cargo invocation (metadata, build scripts, config discovery).
-Useful to give rust-analyzer a consistent view of the project configuration.
+Useful to give verus-analyzer a consistent view of the project configuration.

 ## verus-analyzer.cargo.extraArgs {#cargo.extraArgs}